Shraddha-Joshi5/Smart-Pantry/README.md

 - ultralytics
 - matplotlib

-If you want to run the app:
+If you want to run the app: \n download the `app.py` file and execute `streamlit run app.py` in your terminal
-streamlit run app.py